They built elaborate cities and temples. Invented a calendar. And sacrificed humans to the gods.

 Mayan men played a game called pok ta pok (similar to today’s basketball).
 Using their hips, they’d try to hurl a heavy rubber ball through a stone ring mounted 21 feet high on a wall.

 There’s some debate about what happened once a team got the ball in.
 Some say the captain of the winning team was then decapitated as a sacrifice (ensuring his entrance into heaven).
 Others say the losers were decapitated.
-Either way, it was a game to the death!

 Nestled deep in the thick jungle near two lakes, the once-great Mayan city of Coba flourished between 400 and 1100 AD.

 An important trade center, Coba was the hub for a series of ancient white limestone roads (called sacbe) that radiate out from the city, like spokes on a wheel.

 The ruins are vast, so if you don’t fancy walking, you can rent a bike or hire a rickshaw and driver to pedal you around.

-The ancient skeleton is just one of 3,500 pieces in the museum’s archaeological collection, of which some 350 are on display.
+But the ancient skeleton is just one of 3,500 pieces in the museum’s archaeological collection, of which some 350 are on display.

-It’s not the same as Chichen Itza.
+Granted, it’s not the same as Chichen Itza.
 But if visiting Cancun with young children, this Mayan site may be easier for wee ones to experience.

 The ruins, which date back to the 13th century, are set over a relatively small area and aren’t nearly as extensive as Chichen Itza.
-But Tulum is the only Mayan city built on the coast (80 miles south of Cancun), and it boasts a drop-dead gorgeous beach.
+But Tulum is the only Mayan city built on the coast (80 miles south of Cancun).
+And it boasts a drop-dead gorgeous beach.

+You enter Tulum (which means “wall” in Mayan) through a high limestone wall protecting the city.
 The most iconic structure is its cliff-top castle.
 Carved with plumed serpents, it overlooks the turquoise Caribbean sea.